karpathy/karpathy.github.io/nntutorial.md

 We see that initially our classifier only had 33% training accuracy, but by the end all training examples are correctly classifier as the parameters `a,b,c` adjusted their values according to the pulls we exerted.
 We just trained an SVM!
 But please don't use this code anywhere in production :) We will see how we can make things much more efficient once we understand what is going on at the core.

+**Number of iterations needed**.
+With this example data, with this example initialization, and with the setting of step size we used, it took about 300 iterations to train the SVM.
+In practice, this could be many more or many less depending on how hard or large the problem is, how you're initializating, normalizing your data, what step size you're using, and so on.
+This is just a toy demonstration, but later we will go over all the best practices for actually training these classifiers in practice.
+For example, it will turn out that the setting of the step size is very imporant and tricky.
+Small step size will make your model slow to train.
+Large step size will train faster, but if it is too large, it will make your classifier chaotically jump around and not converge to a good final result.
+We will eventually use witheld validation data to properly tune it to be just in the sweet spot for your particular data.

 One thing I'd like you to appreciate is that the circuit can be arbitrary expression, not just the linear prediction function we used in this example.
 For example, it can be an entire neural network.

 By the way, I intentionally structured the code in a modular way, but we could have trained an SVM with a much simpler code.
 Here is really what all of these classes and computations boil down to: